×

 If you are thinking about moving to Oman, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Oman varies depending on the location and type of accommodation.
 Generally, the cost of renting an apartment or villa in Oman is relatively high compared to other countries in the region.
-However, there are some more affordable options available, such as studio apartments and shared accommodation," remarked one expat in Oman.
+However, there are some more affordable options available, such as studio apartments and shared accommodation," said one expat in Oman.

 Should I buy or rent a home in Oman?